Watch this hopeful and inspiring story about what a difference our run has made from a true local survivor.

 Our run opening ceremonies on May 7 had more inspiring survivor stories, performances by local artists, a warm-up with Goodlife Fitness and updates from London's Translational Ovarian Cancer Research Program.

 You can still donate to the run and make even more of a difference.

 If you catch a glimpse of one of these t-shirts around town, that means you've just seen someone who raised over $200 for the run!

 The Run for Ovarian Cancer started simply with a group of fitness friends and a discussion over coffee in September 2002.
 Ann Crowley was still reeling from her diagnosis of ovarian cancer when she became committed to raising awareness about this devastating disease.

-The first run in 2003 was far more than a resounding financial success.
-It was a personal triumph for Ann Crowley and the cancer survivors who joined us on the stage to celebrate the raising of over eighty five thousand dollars.
-Ann lost her valiant fight against cancer two months later.
+The first event in 2003 was far more than a resounding financial success.
+It was a personal triumph for Ann Crowley and the cancer survivors who raised over $85,000.

 Help continue Ann's legacy and help us beat this year's total.
 We hope to see you in person on Mother's Day 2022!